numerics

 stats

-Online Welford mean/variance, histogram with WHAM reweighting, autocorrelation time.
+Welford online mean/variance, fixed-bin histograms, WHAM reweighting, and integrated autocorrelation time.

 meshfree